Bankole-Legend/Memory-Game/README.md

 # Memory-Game
-A game that tess your memory
+A game that tests your memory